 The major difference between a Commissioner of Oaths and Notary Public is where the document is used and what the person needs.
 For a simple oath taking, both the positions can endorse the document if for use and made in Manitoba.

 If used outside the province, a notary is required.
 For example, the Ontario land titles office will not accept an affidavit of execution sworn in Manitoba if the document is commissioned.
 It will be allowed if notarized.

 Another difference between Commissioner of Oaths and Notary Public is that only a notary can make a certified true copy of a document, certify the execution or attest an oath.

 A Manitoba notary public is appointed by the Minister of Finance.
 In order to become a notary public, the person must be a citizen of Canada and at least 18 years old.
 He should possess a clear criminal history.
 An application form must be filled with necessary information like name, address, contact details, age, citizenship and employment details.
 One can download the form from the Province of Manitoba website and print it.

 The completed form should be submitted to the address mentioned in the application.
 It can be submitted in person or by mail.
 There is a filing fee of $225 which can be paid through money order, credit card or check.
-Then, the commission is received through mail.
-Once the person gets the notary public commission, it is valid for two years.
-It can be renewed within six months of the expiration date to keep it active.

 Can A Lawyer Be A Notary Public?